 - I only use my favorite pens to write with.
 (If you’re curious, it’s the Uniball 207 medium point BLX Ink Pens).

-- When JB arrives home from work, we sit on the deck and enjoy a glass of wine as we share the tales of the day.
+- When JB arrives home from work (or ends his work day if he’s working from home), we sit on the deck and enjoy a glass of wine as we share the tales of the day.
 We enjoy the fresh air and the golfers going by while we chat.
 The wine we drink is the same wine I’d choose for a dinner party.

 - We must eat, of course, so when I make dinner, I only serve it on dishes that make me feel excited to dive in.
 I have deep autumn themed bowls for serving stews and holly-edges plates for Christmas.
+And my non-holiday dishes are these beautiful white porcelain ones.
 I no longer keep dishes that I don’t love.

 As you can see, none of these examples are super expensive nor do they require that I stand on one foot while facing south on every second Tuesday.
 Yet each of these tiny details and small pleasures demand that I am present.